YeshaswiM/Trip-Planner-using-CrewAI/README.md

-### Integrating Ollama with CrewAI
+### Integrating Other LLM Providers with CrewAI

-Pass the Ollama model to agents in the CrewAI framework:
+You can also use other LLM providers with CrewAI.
+For example, to use Ollama with a local model:

 ```python
     agent = Agent(